Maxwell K. Goldstein: Recognition

 On July 5, 1946, Secretary of the Navy James Forrestal presented Goldstein with the Navy Distinguished Civilian Service Award (the highest civilian honor the U.S. Navy can bestow upon a civilian employee), stating:

 Goldstein also received the Washington Academy of Science's 1949 award for Electrical Engineering for young scientists in recognition of his wartime work at the Naval Research Laboratory.

 Subsequent work

-Following his work on HF/DF, in 1944 Goldstein was made head of the Avigation Section.
+Following his work on HF/DF, in 1944 Goldstein was made head of the Navigation Section.
 He joined the Naval Science Division of the Office of Naval Research (ONR) early in 1948, taking a leave of absence in 1949 to become the senior technical staff member on the Air Navigation Development.
 In 1951 he co-founded Balco Research Laboratories in Newark, New Jersey, which specialized in high resistance, military grade capacitors.
 Balco became the sole supplier to the North Atlantic Treaty Organization (NATO) in 1962 and also supplied capacitors for the U.S. Navy's Polaris nuclear missile program.